Amazon’s Alexa devices get transgender man’s voice for International Transgender Day of Visibility

 Users can decide which parts of the story to hear, but it will include the voice’s childhood — including hating “girly” clothes — as well as difficulties faced in school, attempts to take his own life, and his transition, including his experience with gender confirmation surgery.

 The voice’s story ends with him meeting and then subsequently marrying his partner, Aliyah.

 Listen to an excerpt below:

-The third-party Alexa skill was created by by Brand Advance and Global Butterflies I’m recognition of International Transgender Day of Visibility on Sunday, March 31.
+The third-party Alexa skill was created by Brand Advance and Global Butterflies I’m recognition of the International Transgender Day of Visibility on Sunday, March 31.

 The project– which runs from March 28 to March 31 — will also allow users to directly engage with the fight for transgender rights and equality.

 Users will be invited to visit a Change.org petition calling for the United Nations to advance transgender rights in its human rights agenda, in order to effect global change for the trans community.